 What's the deal with curbside pickup?

 Curbside pick up is available Monday-Friday 10 am - 6 pm and Sunday 11 am - 4 pm.
 Saturdays are currently closed for pickup, pending construction.
 24 hour advanced notice is required for all pick up orders.
 Pickup at Lone Star Nursery will be a lovely drive if you are up for a little adventure.
 This is a good option if you are either hyperlocal, or outside our delivery zone.
-If you select Pickup at checkout, we request you reserve a time slot when checking out to come pick up your order in Manor, TX.
+If you select Pickup at checkout, we request you reserve a time slot on the Order Confirmation screen to come pick up your order in Manor, TX.
 You will be emailed detailed directions regarding your treasure hunt.

 The nursery is not open to the public.
 Customers may visit the pickup area only at their designated appointment time.
 We have no public restrooms, just a port a potty for the brave.